 California public schools use Common Core curriculum.
 For California Common Core state standards information, please go HERE.

-There are three public school districts that serve the majority of Travis AFB K-12 students.
+There are three public school districts that serve the majority of Travis AFB TK-12 students.
 Public schools in our area offer Kindergarten through 12th grade instruction.
 Transitional Kindergarten (TK) is also being offered at all local school districts.
 Scroll down for the latest information on TK.

 Residing on Travis AFB?
 Your school district is the Travis Unified School District (TUSD).
 There are two elementary schools on base: Scandia elementary and Travis elementary.
 Which elementary school your child will attend depends on where you reside on-base.
 Golden West Middle School and Vanden High School are right outside the base and can be accessed through the Forbes pedestrian gate without driving off base.
 The district also has two elementary schools in Vacaville (Foxboro and Cambridge) and one elementary school (Center elementary) adjacent to Travis AFB.

 Residing in Vacaville?
 Your school district is either the Vacaville Unified School District (VUSD) or TUSD, depending on where you live in Vacaville.
 Generally, if your home is on the north side of Alamo Drive, your children will attend VUSD schools.
 Scroll down for the link to the districts boundaries map.
-Vacaville USD has three high schools, two middle schools and ten elementary schools.
+Vacaville USD has three high schools, one K-8 school, two middle schools and ten elementary schools.